bcace/ochre/README.md

 # xxxxxoo
 ```

-Say that this is the result of sequential reads and writes, and how different the results are depends on sequencing which, most importantly, is not under our control.
-Also say that the fact that those results so different is just a symptom of race condition and that it's not enough to say that those two results are similar, because the difference between those results and expected results is enormous.
-And if we're making a more complex model we don't really know what the expected result is (or at least if the code we wrote really produces the expected result), we only can see that depending on the way a simulation is executed (most commonly number of threads) the results differ and that should ring some alarms.
+This is the result of sequential reads and writes, and how different the results are depends on sequencing which, most importantly, is not under our control.
+The fact that those results are so different is just a symptom of race condition and that it's not enough to say that those two results are similar, because the difference between those results and expected results is enormous.
+And if we're making a more complex model we don't really know what the expected result is (or at least if the code we wrote really produces the expected result), we only can see that depending on the way a simulation is executed (most commonly by varying the number of threads) the results differ and that should ring some alarms.

 ^^ should mention random.